Ishan-001/Ishan-001/README.md

 ---

 # Welcome
 I am a student of VIT Vellore, currently pursuing B.Tech in Computer Science.
+I am a part of IEEE-VIT, Codechef-VIT and SmokeTress.
 I try my best to be a full stack App Developer.
 I am currently learning backend web development using Python and Flask and I love to try out new languages and domains.
 My first language is Java, followed by Python.
 I have worked in the field of Computer Vision using openCV.
 I am planning to dive into Blockchains using Etheruem and Solidity.

 <img src="https://github.com/Ishan-001/ishan-apk/blob/master/img/about-bg.jpg">